 This Amendment includes several measures which could carry social and economic impacts, notably potential changes to the reference points and allocation method.
-The use of ERPs may affect those who derive value from finfish, coastal birds, or marine mammals which predate upon menhaden.
+The use of menhaden-specific ERPs, when they are ready for management, may affect those who derive value from finfish, coastal birds, or marine mammals which predate upon menhaden.
 Ensuring a stable forage base for these species could increase their abundances, leading to positive social and economic impacts for individuals, groups, or communities which rely on these resources for consumptive (e.g., commercial or recreational harvest) or non-consumptive (e.g., bird or whale watching) purposes.
 Individuals who hold non-use values (e.g., existence value from knowing a particular environmental resource exists or bequest value from preserving a natural or cultural heritage for future generations) associated with affected species may also benefit from increased abundances.
-Estimates of potential economic or social impacts to these stakeholders as a result of ERPs is challenging given complex and dynamic ecological relationships as well as the lack of socioeconomic data, especially for nonmarket goods and services.
+Estimates of potential economic or social impacts to these stakeholders as a result of menhaden-specific ERPs is challenging given complex and dynamic ecological relationships as well as the lack of socioeconomic data, especially for nonmarket goods and services.

-For the commercial fisheries, ERPs may lead to changes in the TAC, which could negatively impact the bait and reduction fisheries.
+For the commercial fisheries, the use of menhaden-specific ERPs, when they are ready for management, may lead to changes in the TAC.
 The extent and distribution of negative socioeconomic effects arising from changes to the TAC is dependent on price elasticities (responsiveness of demand to a change in price), substitute products, fishing costs, alternative employment opportunities, fishing community structure, and possibly other factors.